ISSN 2983-5879

 Accepts Contributions in Open Access

-The oasis city of Palmyra in the Syrian Desert, a major centre of trade, politics, local artistic traditions, and religious practice in the ancient world, is a world-renowned site.
-Although Palmyra was the focus of historical study and discussion from as early as the twelfth century, knowledge of the city’s existence was then ‘lost’ to the western world, before it was rediscovered by Europeans in the seventeenth century.
-Since then, scholarly interest in the city has increased, and many aspects of the city’s archaeology and history have been addressed.
-This series provides a unique publication forum, drawing together various international research traditions focusing on Palmyra and its surrounding region, and making them available in one place for the first time.
-The series welcomes both monographs and edited collections addressing a variety of subjects connected with Palmyra, including archaeology, history, and historiographic and cultural heritage publications, as well as museum and collection studies.
+The oasis city of Tadmor — also known as Palmyra — in the Syrian Desert was a major centre of trade, politics, artistic traditions, and religious practice in the ancient world, and today is a world-renowned site, largely due to its impressive ruins.
+The city and its culture(s) have received extensive treatment in scholarship over several centuries, but interest in the city has increased in recent decades, and many aspects of the city’s archaeology and history have been addressed in a range of publication.
+The series Studies in Palmyrene Archaeology and History provides a unique publication forum, aiming at drawing together various international research strings focusing on Palmyra and its surrounding region, and making them available in one publication venue.
+The series welcomes both monographs and edited collections addressing a variety of subjects connected with Palmyra, including archaeology, epigraphy, history, and historiographical and cultural heritage foci, as well as museum and collection studies.

 -